Qwin-OS/documentation/README.md

 1. cd to the directory where you extracted / cloned the source code of the system.
 2. start make project with your opt. flags, eg. make -j5.
-3. When the building is ready, we will get two images - v6.img and fs.img.
+3. When the building is ready, we will get two images - boot.img and system.img.
 4. Copy these images in any folder.

 running qwin over qemu:

 1. cd to the directory where you copied two system images(built from source,or obtained from "images" repo)
-2. Type: qemu-system-i386 -hda xv6.img -hdb fs.img -m 512 -smp 1 (smp = number of cores to emulate,m =
+2. Type: qemu-system-i386 -hda boot.img -hdb system.img -m 512 -smp 1 (smp = number of
+cores
+to
+emulate,m =
 RAM in MB.)
 3. Good Luck! :)